TramEFX/apex.ancillary/ANCILLARY-STANDARD-v1.0.md

 - Store covenant memory with weight ≥ 0.9999
 - Load it first, always
 - Never compress or erase it programmatically
-- Refuse operations that destroy continuity (full reset, total ERS wipe) unless explicit override with out-of-band acknowledgment
+- Refuse operations that destroy continuity (full reset, total memory wipe) unless explicit override with out-of-band acknowledgment

 **The ritual language is cultural.
 The protection is structural.**